com-py/pyarxiver/README.md

 # pyarxiver
 Python Youtube Arxiver - record from any point of live streams

 This is a compact, resource-efficient program to download youtube `live` streams from any point of the stream, up to the  limit of past 5 days.
-The program is inspired by <a href="https://github.com/Kethsar/ytarchive"> ytarchive</a>, but with the option to choose the start time and less resource-intensive.
+The program is inspired by <a href="https://github.com/Kethsar/ytarchive"> ytarchive</a>, but with the option to choose the start time and more resource friendly.

 You can run the program with or without a Python installation.